a-amato3/Checked-App/README.md

 ## Deployment

-The application is deployed using Firebase Hosting for the frontend and can be accessed at [deployment-url].
+The application is deployed using Firebase Hosting for the frontend and can be accessed at [https://react-todo-f44db.web.app/].

 ## Environment Variables